tjob/ft-vac-control/software/traces/README.md

 ## Power on reset [(Startup.sr)](Startup.sr)
 Approximately 590 ms after power on, the Bluetooth module sends a single 1 byte message of `0x1d` to the extractor.
-It's function is unknown.
+Its function is unknown.

 ## Manual remote on [(On.sr)](On.sr)
 When the Bluetooth module receives the first (and all other odd numbered) press of the manual remote (CT-F I) button the module sends 3 separate messages to the extractor.
 Each is two bytes long.